 - Allows hibernate to be enabled remotely

 - Monitors enterprise-wide compliance and highlights problem areas

 - Detailed power management Event Log

-- Uniform solution for XP and later workstations
+- Uniform solution for all supported Windows editions

-There are no significant differences in power management configuration features between Windows Vista and Windows 7/8.
+There are no significant differences in power management configuration features between Windows 7, 8.x, 10 and 11.

 PowerMAN and Windows® feature comparison